PlayMyCode/SkyBrush/Readme.md

 Features
 --------
  * easy embeddable painting application
- * Cross browser; supports IE 9+, Firefox, Chrome, Safari and Opera
+ * cross browser; supports IE 9+, Firefox, Chrome, Safari and Opera
+ * in-built common key bindings
- * single interface for setting/getting/manipulating content
+ * simple interface for setting/getting/manipulating content
+ * all the basics; brush, pencil, zoom, shapes, colour picker, mixer, copy+paste, alpha blending modes, overlay grid, resizing/scaling, selections and more
  * no cruft!
-It's just an art package, you can add your own stuff around it.
+Built to work well on it's own, or with hooks tied in, so you can easily add your own stuff around it.

 Try the demo!
 -------------